jaspereb/cloudLight/README.md

 # Libraries
 Both IR and neopixels require interrupts so using them together is tricky.
 That's why the refactored IRLib2 library is needed.

+# Tricks
+* The IR library will read a zero if the signal from the remote is only partially received (out of range)
+* It needs delay statements to perform the reads